jitang-github/asegrm/README.md

 - output_path: The path indexed by the --output_path when running the *compute* step.

 #### Output
-Under the directory indexed by the --output_path, the following files are generated.
+The following files are generated under the directory indexed by the --output_path.

 - merged.target_ancestry.asegrm.diploid.npy: The ancestry-specific GRM with diploid mode